Sausage And Potato Soup {Instant Pot}

-This hearty sausage and potato soup is a delicious, healthy, high protein meal that will satisfy on a cold, chilly night… or anytime, really, if you’re a soup lover like me.
+This hearty and easy sausage potato soup is a delicious, healthy, high protein meal that will satisfy on a cold, chilly night… or anytime, really, if you’re a soup lover like me.
+Sausage, potatoes, beans, and veggies simmered in a flavorful broth is the perfect meal.

 Soup = life in my book!